Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Scaling

 \section{Scaling}

 In this section, we investigate the scaling properties of the method.
-We fix a short annealing time ($t_{a} = 1$) and measure the speedup by $SP = P^{c}/P^{0}$, where $P^c$ is the average overlap of the computed ground state and the actual ground state with catalysis, $P^0$ is the average overlap without catalysis.
+We fix an annealing time $t_{a}$ and measure the speedup by $SP = P^{c}/P^{0}$, where $P^c$ is the average overlap of the computed ground state and the actual ground state with catalysis, $P^0$ is the average overlap without catalysis.

+For spin-1/2 quantum chain with different sizes, the speedups $SP$ for short annealing time $t_{a} = 1$ and long annealing time $t_{a} = 20$ are shown in Fig. 6(a)(b), as a function of the interaction strength $J$ and the number of spins $N$.
+The speedup for short-time annealing increases exponentially as $N$ increases in this range of parameters for all interaction strengths $J$.
+However, the speedup for long-time annealing is only scalable for large $J$.

+In addition, we investigate the scaling effect of gap amplification, denote the minimum gap without catalysis as $\delta_{m}^0$, the minimum gap without catalysis as $\delta_{m}^c$, we measure the gap amplification by $\delta_{m}^c/\delta_{m}^0$.
+The result is shown in Fig. 6(c), which is consistent with the scaling of long-time annealing in Fig. 6(b).
+Therefore we conclude that the speedup for short-time annealing is not (solely) due to the gap amplification.

-For spin-1/2 and spin-1 quantum chain with different sizes, the speedup $SP$ is shown in Fig. 4. as a function of the interaction strength $J$ and the number of spins $N$.
-As $N$ increases, the speedup increases exponentially in this range of parameters.
-This analysis is limited to a small number of spins and a short evolution time, but there is a strong suggestion that the method works better for larger systems: the positive results reported above are not an artifact of small $N$.
-For spin-1/2 case, we verified the existence of speedup and gap amplification up to $N = 20$ spins with DMRG algorithm.
+This analysis is limited to a small number of spins and a short evolution time, but there is a strong suggestion that the conclusions hold for larger systems: the positive results reported above are not an artifact of small $N$.
+Similar scaling phenomenon can be observed for spin-1 quantum chain.